 - Absence of the Accused Student.
 Accused students may choose not to attend the hearing and may instead submit a written presentation of their case at least one (1) business day before the hearing.
 The hearing may proceed in the absence of the accused.
 By such absence, accused students forfeit their right to question witnesses and the Conduct Officer.

 - Witnesses.
 The accused student, and the designated Conduct Officer may invite persons who have information relevant to the alleged violation to present testimony at the hearing; however, the chairperson of the Board may limit the number of witnesses to avoid repetition and cumulative testimony.
-The names of witnesses and written disclosure of the main points of their testimony must be provided to the Office of the Dean of Students a minimum of two (2) business days before the hearing.
+The names of witnesses and written disclosure of the main points of their testimony must be provided to the Office of the Student Conduct & CARE a minimum of two (2) business days before the hearing.
 Each party shall be responsible for ensuring the presence of their witnesses at the hearing or delivery of a written or recorded statement in lieu of personal testimony.
 Witnesses invited by either party shall be present only while they are testifying.
 Character witnesses may not provide testimony directly to the Board but may provide written statements to be considered only if a student is found responsible.
 Character witness statements will be considered for sanctioning purposes only.

 - Recusals and Challenges.
 Board members may recuse themselves if they have a conflict of interest with the case, with the accused student, or when the Board member believes a personal bias makes it impossible to render a fair decision.
 The accused student may challenge a Board member on the grounds of conflict of interest or personal bias.